 Fine art portrait photography is a slightly ambiguous genre.
 Some argue that in order to be considered fine art, an image must feature specific elements.
-Others claim that we as the photographers can decide whether our work fits into the fine art genre or not.
+Others claim that we, as photographers, can decide whether our work fits into the fine art genre or not.

-It also has patterns that you can use to create your own fine art work.
-Some of these include poses, expressions, and lighting that will all add an elegant touch to your portraits.
+It also has patterns that you can use to create your own fine art.
+Some of these include poses, expressions, and lighting that will add an elegant touch to your portraits.

-Before we explore these patterns, let’s understand what makes an outstanding portrait.
+Before exploring these patterns, let’s understand what makes an outstanding portrait.

 In general, portraits feature at least one person whose face may or may not be shown.
 Your subject’s appearance can be concealed by makeup, shadows, or an object.